AniTrend/anitrend-website/.github/instructions/context.instructions.md

 - Fetch external APIs (Jikan) within flows for real-time data
 - Export wrapper functions for client consumption

+Flows are registered for the Genkit dev runtime by importing them in `src/ai/dev.ts` (side-effect import).
+Run the AI dev server with `yarn genkit:dev`.

 Example pattern from `recommend-anime-flow.ts`:

 ```typescript